humidair1999/nuclide/README.md

 Alternatively, you can grab the compiled `style.css` in the `dest` directory and replace any unit values manually.

+### Browser support

+All styles and utility classes built into nuclide should work properly in IE8 and above.

 ### What's included